Can You Turn Against a Red Arrow?

 Red Arrow with a Green Light

-You see a traffic signal with both a green signal and a red arrow.
-It means you may proceed in direction permitted by the green signal.
+You see a traffic signal with a green signal and a red arrow simultaneously.
+It means you may proceed in the direction permitted by the green signal.
 You may go straight ahead or turn in a direction not prohibited by the red arrow.
-You cannot turn in the direction of the arrow.